sguitjens/homework11/README.md

   * DELETE `/api/notes/:id` - recieves a query paramter containing the id of a note to delete.
 It reads all of the data from the `db.json` file, removes the note with the given `id` property, and then rewrites the notes back to the `db.json` file.

+# Deployed App

+The app is deployed at this URL: https://limitless-ravine-02381.herokuapp.com/

-# Steps to run the Application
+# Steps to run the Application Locally

-1. Download the application
+1. Download the application from GitHub
 2. Type `node server.js` into the terminal
-3. Open `localhost:3001` in your browser.
+3. Open `localhost:3000` in your browser.
 This will show the application's main page.

 # Main Page